ryanatk/junction/docs/contract.md

 ## So in short

-You _Hawthorne Hospitality, LLC_, located at customer address ("You") are hiring us _Ryan Atkinson Dev, LLC_ ("We or Us") to:
+You _Hawthorne Hospitality, LLC_, located at _421 Monticello Rd, Charlottesville, VA 22902_ ("You") are hiring us _Ryan Atkinson Dev, LLC_ ("We or Us") to:

-* Design and develop a web site
+* Design & develop a web site that you can maintain & update going forward
 * For the total price of _$2,000_.

 Of course it's a little more complicated, but we'll get to that.